 Many salon managers and owners don’t know who their most profitable clients are, let alone how to keep them coming back regularly.
 Knowing who your most profitable customers are is important to increase repeat customers in your salon and to increase sales in beauty retail.

-Maintaining and developing client loyalty can become one of your greatest business weapons.
-When looking into how to make money in beauty business, profitability isn’t simply about measuring their level of spend within the business, it is also about assessing the client’s level of expectation and ensuring you can deliver on this.
+Maintaining and developing client loyalty can become one of your greatest beauty business weapons.
+When looking into how to make money in beauty business, profitability isn’t simply about measuring their level of spend, it is also about assessing the client’s level of expectation and ensuring you can deliver on this.

 It is crucial to profile your clients and understand which ones are profitable and if any are actually costing you money.

 Clients are sensitive to price when making buying decisions.
 They need to consider whether they can really justify their spend.
-Salons need to ensure they are delivering good value and excellent customer service.
+Beauty salons need to ensure they are delivering good value and excellent customer service.
 This needs to be taken into account when you are developing your own salon pricing strategy.

 Excellent levels of customer service can make a huge difference to clients, with them potentially paying a slightly higher price just to have the confidence that they will be looked after much better by you.
-A higher quality of service, may be considered the salon’s competitive advantage.
-Switching salons to save a small amount of money may be considered too much bother.
+A higher quality of service, may be considered the beauty salon’s competitive advantage.

 Word of mouth recommendations continue to be the best form of advertising available.
 Making them feel special is by far the best way to help them become even more loyal – the service you provide is the foundation to this.